-We will create database but we should chose a different name from existing databases as we listed previous step.
+We will create a database but we should choose a different name from existing databases as we listed the previous step.
 We will use

-create database command for database creation by providing database name.
-In the example we create a database named
+create database command for database creation by providing a database name.
+In the example, we create a database named

 create database persons;

-After database creation we will create a table.
-But we should select database to associate the table with the database.
-Otherwise the table creation will fail because of no database is selected.
+After database creation, we will create a table.
+But we should select the database to associate the table with the database.
+Otherwise, the table creation will fail because no database is selected.

-Now most important part we will create a table by giving related columns.
-We will use
+Now the most important part we will create a table by giving related columns.
+We will use the

 CREATE TABLE command with the related column names.
-In this example we will create table named
+In this example, we will create a table named

 persons with fields